-The companies sitting on top of those ounces are worth more every day as a result.
-And the market is too afraid to buy them at full price.
+The companies sitting on top of those ounces are worth more as a result.
+But the market is too afraid to buy them at full price.

 That blind spot is our opening.
 And the best place to start is with the world's second-largest gold miner — Barrick Mining.